The Stunning Transformation Of Euphoria's Hunter Schafer

 She became very close friends with co-star Zendaya

-Even though Hunter Schafer doesn't see herself as an activist, she does still use her platform to create awareness of issues like the Black Lives Matter movement, Allure reported.
+Even though Hunter Schafer doesn't consider herself an activist, she does still use her platform to create awareness of issues like the Black Lives Matter movement, Allure reported.
 When the movement was gaining momentum, she took to Instagram to share organizations that help Black trans people.

 Schafer didn't make a lot of noise on the subject, telling Allure that part of advocating for the rights of Black people is creating awareness on social media or allowing someone to use your platform to educate people on the matter, but there are other, even more impactful actions people like herself can take that aren't exactly something you can post on Instagram.
 "There's also a way to quietly do your part, and a lot of that has to do with allocating funds to the right people," she told Allure.
 "It's going to be [about] finding some direct action with your body and interrogating your whiteness.
 None of that is Instagrammable."

 There's no denying that Hunter Schafer is a gifted actress — few people can kick off their acting career with a show like "Euphoria," but Schafer has made it look easy.
 While many actors tout Method acting as one of the best ways to truly embody a character, Schafer is not a fan of it.
-She told Harper's Bazaar that she respects the practice but that it's simply not appealing to her.
+She told Harper's Bazaar that though she respects the practice, it simply doesn't appeal to her.
 She has a good reason for wanting to steer clear of it too.
 "I've already spent a lot of my life trying to be someone I'm not," she told the magazine.
 She continued, saying, "And even if it is my job title, I'm not interested in doing that again for long periods of time."

-Schafer prefers to assess her characters' traits and figure out how she can embody them while still living as her authentic self instead of becoming the character for extended periods of time.
+Schafer prefers to assess her characters' traits and figure out how she can embody them while still living as her authentic self instead of becoming the character.
 This tactic has definitely worked well, given Schafer's excellent performance on "Euphoria."

-She used one of her childhood poems as inspiration for an episode of Euphoria
+One of her childhood poems inspired her work on an episode of Euphoria

 At the time, she was considering booking herself into a mental hospital for extra support.
-After spending a couple of hours researching and finding bad reviews for every single institution, she called "Euphoria" writer Sam Levinson, who assured her that no one could possibly enjoy being at a mental hospital so they'd obviously not leave cheery reviews.
+After spending a couple of hours researching and finding bad reviews for every single institution, she called "Euphoria" writer Sam Levinson, who assured her that this was because no one could possibly enjoy being at a mental hospital.
 As Schafer told Collider, the two then exchanged some ideas over the phone.
 She ended up sharing a poem with him that she wrote after leaving high school, and he asked her to collaborate with him on an episode.
 The episode ended up exploring Jules' story.
 "I feel like it really just gave us room to go deeper into her mind and her subconscious and her headspace," Schafer told i-D.

 Additionally, it gave her mental health a boost.
 Co-writing the episode helped her to rise from what she described as "the worst depression I've ever had," adding, "When I say that episode really became a lifeline, I mean it."